legalize-dev/legalize-nl/nl/BWBV0006309.md

 - –. a simple majority of responses based on this quorum.

-14. The Council shall present a comprehensive report on its activities during the interval between Congresses at least two months in advance of the next Congress.
+15. The Council shall present a comprehensive report on its activities during the interval between Congresses at least two months in advance of the next Congress.

 ##### Article 115.
 Council Instruments and Working Methods

-1. The Council shall conduct its work based on institutional policies and general objectives set by the Congress.
-It may prioritize and modify these objectives, and add any other objectives that prove necessary as a result of changing postal operations.
+1. The Council shall conduct its work on the basis of the approved strategic plan and mandates set by the Congress.
+It may prioritize the Union’s objectives where necessary as a result of changes to postal operations.

 2. The Council shall determine the ways and means through which to conduct its own operations.

 3. The Council shall express its will through Decisions, in accordance with Article 20 of the Constitution and other rules adopted by the Council itself on this subject.

-4. The Council shall appoint a Management Committee.

 ##### Article 116.
 Management Committee

-1. Duties
+Duties

-The Management Committee shall report to the Council and assist it in monitoring, analyzing and evaluating the Union’s work, with the following specific duties:
+1. The Management Committee shall report to the Council and assist it in monitoring, analyzing and evaluating the Union’s work, with the following specific duties:

 - a).
-To review the strategic plans and the priorities established and submit them to the Council for approval;
+To review the monitoring and indicators of the implementation of the strategic plan and the setting of priorities;

 - b).
 To review the General Secretariat’s action plan and its execution;

 - c).
 To review the management indicators proposed by the General Secretariat for evaluating its efficiency, including structure and costs, as well as its quantitative results;

 - d).
+To review the implementation and realisation of Technical Cooperation projects and the evaluation of them submitted by the Secretariat;

+- e).
 To review the monitoring of the implementation of the Budget;

-- e).
+- f).
 To review the draft Budget, financial statements, balance sheet, income statement and Annual Report to be presented by the Secretariat;

-- f).
+- g).
 To review any Technical Cooperation projects that should be submitted to it for consideration;

-- g).
-To review any other advisory opinions or proposals referred to it by the Council;

 - h).
+To review any other advisory functions or proposals referred to it by the Council;

+- i).
 To submit to the Council a summary report of its actions and decisions and on the scope of its work program.
 This report shall be made available to member countries or territories by the Secretariat at least 30 (thirty) days prior to the date of the Council meeting, except in cases where meetings of the Management Committee and the Council are held within less than 30 days of one another.
 The General Secretariat shall provide member countries or territories of the Union with the agenda of its meetings at least 15 days in advance, and shall provide them with summary Acts adopted at such within 15 days after the meetings are held;

-- i).
+- j).
 To make any documents considered and drafted by the Committee available to any member countries or territories of the Union that so request.

-2. Composition
+Composition

 - a).
 The Management Committee shall be composed of seven members: the Chairman of the Council, who shall chair the Management Committee, and six member countries or territories of the Union, to be elected by the Council at its first meeting.
 The two countries that receive the most votes among the six members elected to form the Management Committee shall serve as First and Second Vice-Chairman of the Council, respectively.